Saturday 10 August 1940

 Luxembourg: The occupation government makes the odd decision to ban the French language.

-Belgium: The occupation governments makes listening to the BBC illegal.
+Belgium: The occupation government makes listening to the BBC illegal.

 Syria: Vichy French Syria closes its border to British troops.
 France retains an army and two airfields in the country.
 The British are concerned that the French will open Syria and Lebanon up to German forces for an invasion of Palestine and, eventually, Egypt and maybe eventually Iraq.